wejs/docs/docs/request-response/routes.md

 #### Set inside one plugin.js file

-Route resource will generate all routes for one resource:
+Route resource generate all routes for one resource:

 ```
 get /[name]/create